Replace <DOMAIN> with your domain. conda config --set channel_alias http(s)://<DOMAIN>/api/repo

 -c flag, packages will be taken from the channels in the

-Prior to installing packages from a private or authenticated channel, you first need to log in using the Anaconda Team Edition CLI, not from the browser.
+Prior to installing packages from a private or authenticated channel, you first need to log in using the Anaconda Server CLI, not from the browser.

 More information on conda commands can be found in the conda documentation.